 01 of 09

-Pork is divided into large sections called primal cuts, which you can see illustrated in the pig diagram above.
-These primals are then broken down further into individual retail cuts, which is what you find at the store.
+Pork is divided into large sections called primal cuts, illustrated in the pig diagram.
+These primal cuts are then broken down further into individual retail cuts, which is what you find at the grocery store.

 The most tender cuts of pork are from the rib and loin.
-It's where we get the expression "high on the hog" — the most desirable cuts of meat come from higher up on the animal.
-By contrast, the shank and shoulder muscles give us the toughest cuts.
-But with the proper cooking, even those tougher cuts can be luscious and tender.Continue to 2 of 9 below.
+It's where the expression "high on the hog" comes from.
+The most desirable cuts of meat come from higher up on the animal.
+By contrast, the shank and shoulder muscles produce the toughest cuts.
+With proper cooking, even those tougher cuts can be luscious and tender.Continue to 2 of 9 below.

 02 of 09

 Despite what its name might indicate, the pork butt, also called the Boston butt, comes from the upper shoulder of the hog.
 Consisting of parts of the neck, shoulder blade, and upper arm, the pork butt is a moderately tough cut of pork with a good deal of connective tissue.
 Pork butt can be roasted or cut into steaks, but it is also well-suited for braising and stewing or for making ground pork or sausages.

 Just above the Boston butt is a section of fat called the clear plate or fatback, which can be used for making lard, salt pork, or added to sausage or ground pork.Continue to 3 of 9 below.

 Pork Shoulder (Picnic Shoulder)